-Menopause is seen as the time in a woman’s life when she is no longer able to bear children.
-This is because of the change in hormones throughout the body.
+Menopause is the time in when you are no longer able to bear children because of the change in hormones throughout the body.
 So what does it mean when a woman gets pregnant after menopause?
-Was it really menopause that she went through?

-Menopause drastically changes a woman’s body.
-When menopause occurs, a woman no longer gets a monthly menstrual period.
-This is because the hormones that trigger ovulation and pregnancy are no longer as strong in the body as they were when the woman was twenty years younger.
+Menopause drastically changes your body.
+When menopause occurs, you no longer get a monthly menstrual period.
+This is because the hormones that trigger ovulation and pregnancy are no longer as strong in the body as they used to be.
 Estrogen and progesterone drop, and this causes the body to no longer have the ability to get pregnant.
-But since the process of menopause takes anywhere from five to ten years to complete, this is an awkward time in a woman’s life, and she will still have a chance of getting pregnant.
+But since the process of menopause takes anywhere from five to ten years to complete, this is an awkward time in life, and you still have a (slight) chance of getting pregnant.

-With menopause, the hormone levels drop, but there are times when they spike during the course of the change.
-At this time, a woman’s body is still able to conceive a child.
+During menopause, the hormone levels drop, but there are times when they also spike during the course of the change.
+It is at this time that the ability to conceive may still be possible.

-In order to prevent pregnancy during or after menopause, a woman will want to stay on an effective form of birth control.
-Since women in their forties and older are not recommended to take birth control pills, it is more likely that a doctor will suggest the use of a diaphragm, IUD, or a permanent option such as a tubal ligation.
-Any surgical options will want to be carefully considered, but other forms of birth control are effective.
+In order to prevent pregnancy during or after menopause, you must continue using an effective form of birth control.
+Since birth control pills are not recommended past the age of forty, your doctor will likely suggest using a diaphragm, IUD, or a permanent option such as a tubal ligation.